saif80ali/my-portfolio/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Builds the app for production to the `build` folder and then deploys it to https://saif80ali.github.io/my-portfolio/ .\

+It correctly bundles React in production mode and optimizes the build for the best performance.

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**